A model for a large investor trading at market indifference prices. II: Continuous-time case: Continuous-time strategies

-\begin{Lemma} Let Assumptions~\ref{as:1}, \ref{as:3}, and~\ref{as:4} hold and $Q$ be a strategy such that the terminal gain of the large trader is nonnegative: $V_T\geq 0$.
-Then, in fact, $V_T=0$. \end{Lemma} \begin{proof} Recall the notations $\lambda_0\in \mathbf{S}^M$ for the weights and $\Sigma_0 \in \mathbf{L}^0(\mathbf{R}^M)$ for the total endowment of the initial Pareto allocation $\alpha_0$ and $r = r(v,x)$ for the utility function of the representative market maker from~\eqref{eq:20}.
+\begin{pf} Recall the notation $\lambda_0\in\mathbf{S}^M$ for the weights and $\Sigma_0 \in\mathbf{L}^0(\mathbf{R}^M)$ for the total endowment of the initial Pareto allocation $\alpha_0$ and $r = r(v,x)$ for the aggregate utility function from~(\ref{eq21}).
 Denote by $\alpha_1$ the terminal wealth distribution between the market makers at maturity resulting from the strategy $Q$.
-From the characterization of Pareto allocations in Theorem~\ref{th:2} and the submartingale property of the process $U$ of indirect utilities we obtain
+From the characterization of Pareto allocations in Theorem~\ref{th2} and the sub-martingale property of the process $U$ of expected utilities, we obtain

-Since $r(\lambda_0,\cdot)$ is a strictly increasing function, the result follows. \end{proof}
+Since $r(\lambda_0,\cdot)$ is a strictly increasing function, the result follows. \end{pf}

 We state now a key result of the paper where we reduce the question whether a predictable process $Q$ is a strategy to the unique solvability of a stochastic differential equation parameterized by $Q$.